 Emily Dickinson (1830-1886) was an American poet who wrote nearly 1,800 poems, most of which were published posthumously.
 She composed her works in short, compact phrases, using unique writing style, particularly capitalization and dashes.

-Author of The Cambridge Introduction to Emily Dickinson and All Things Dickinson, Wendy Martin is a professor of American literature and American studies in Claremont Graduate University’s English Department.
-She is also founder and editor of Women’s Studies: An Interdisciplinary Journal.
+Author of The Cambridge Introduction to Emily Dickinson and All Things Dickinson, Wendy Martin is a professor of American literature and American studies at Claremont Graduate University’s English Department.
+She is also the founder and editor of Women’s Studies: An Interdisciplinary Journal.

 Simply Charly: Your book suggests that Emily Dickinson was an assertive, confident, and even fun-loving person.
 Why does the image of her as an austere, insecure “spinster” persist in some readers’ minds?

 Wendy Martin: Emily Dickinson was indeed a fiercely independent, playful, humorous, life-loving person, as well as a powerfully original and fiercely independent poet.
 However, when I first introduced this interpretation of her life and work, creating a paradigm change in Dickinson scholarship, scholars, who were mostly men, were committed to Dickinson as a neurasthenic and agoraphobic spinster.
 Had these scholars bothered to read Dickinson’s letters, instead of making hasty pronouncements based on misogynistic assumptions, they would have learned about her very loving relationships with her family and friends, as well as her reservations, and ultimate refusal, to conform to the religious beliefs that prevailed in the Amherst community.